How can we help you?

-Still, some emergencies cannot be predicted or avoided due to accidents, illnesses, or anything else life throws at us.
+Still, some dental emergencies in the 55116 area cannot be predicted or avoided due to accidents, illnesses, or anything else life throws at us.
 Curveballs are to be expected over your lifetime, which is why we train hard to treat them efficiently and competently.

-Dr. Nick Schulte, your emergency dentist in St. Paul, MN, is available to diagnose and heal any dental mishap, including:
+Dr. Nick Schulte, your emergency dentist in St. Paul, MN, is available to diagnose and heal any dental emergency, including:

 - Knocked-out teeth